 Modeling endemic and epidemic phases of the infectious diseases such as smallpox which by the 16th century had become a predominant cause of mortality in Europe until the vaccination by E. Jenner in 1796, and present Covid-19 pandemic outbreak has always been a means of describing and predicting disease.
-D. Bernoulli proposed in 1760 a differential model [1] taking into account the virulence of the infectious agent and the mortality of the host, which showed a logistic formula [1, p.
-13] of the same type as the logistic equation by Verhulst [2].
-The succession of an epidemic phase and followed by an endemic phase has been introduced by Bernoulli and for example appears clearly in the Figures 9 and 10 in [3].
+D. Bernoulli proposed in 1760 a differential model [2] taking into account the virulence of the infectious agent and the mortality of the host, which showed a logistic formula [2, p.13] of the same type as the logistic equation by Verhulst [9].
+The succession of an epidemic phase followed by an endemic phase had been introduced by Bernoulli and for example appears clearly in the Figures 9 and 10 in [5].

-The aim in this article is to propose a new approach to compare epidemic models with data from reported cumulative cases.
+The aim of this article is to propose a new approach to compare epidemic models with data from reported cumulative cases.
 Here we propose a phenomenological model to fit the observed data of cumulative infectious cases of COVID-19 that describe the successive epidemic phases and endemic intermediate phases.
-This type of problem dates back to 70th with the work of London and York [4].
-More recently, Chowel et al. [5] have proposed a specific function to model the temporal transmission speeds $\tau(t)$.
-In the context of COVID-19, a two-phase model has been proposed by Liu et al. [6] to describe the South Korean data with an epidemic phase followed by an endemic phase.
+This type of problem dates back to the 1970s with the work of London and York [8].
+More recently, Chowell et al. [3] have proposed a specific function to model the temporal transmission speeds $\tau(t)$ .
+In the context of COVID-19, a two-phase model has been proposed by Liu et al. [7] to describe the South Korean data with an epidemic phase followed by an endemic phase.